Road to homeownership gets rockier this spring as rates rise

 The combination of low inventory, rising prices and higher mortgage rates is expected to weigh on the U.S. housing market this year, with several economists and housing experts forecasting U.S. home sales will be flat or only slightly higher than in 2017.

-"We've been talking about low inventory for several years, and yet inventory continues to turn lower," said Danielle Hale, chief economist for Realtor.com.
-"That puts us in a position where for home shoppers this spring it's going to be the most competitive market we've seen in the last few years."
+Danielle Hale, chief economist for Realtor.com, said "for home shoppers this spring it's going to be the most competitive market we've seen in the last few years."

-Chad Zolman got a taste of that while looking for a home in Denver.
-The account manager made 11 offers since his search began in September, but lost out to rivals offering more money.
-As mortgage rates started rising, so did Zolman's anxiety about being able to afford to buy.
+Chad Zolman, an account manager, made 11 offers since his search for a home in Denver began in September.
+He lost out to rivals offering more money.
+As mortgage rates started rising, so did Zolman's anxiety.

 Zolman eventually bought a newly built, three-bedroom townhome for $370,000.
 He got approved for a 30-year fixed-rate loan just under 4.7 percent.
-He's not in the clear yet, however.
-He can't lock in his rate until mid-May, within the 120-day window before construction on the house is completed.
+But he can't lock in his rate until mid-May, within the 120-day window before construction on the house is completed.

 And if rates go higher by then?